rust-lang/book/src/ch13-01-closures.md

 > we could call `unwrap_or_else(Vec::new)` to get a new, empty vector if the
 > value is `None`.

-Now let's look at the standard library method `sort_by_key` defined on slices, to see how that differs.
+Now let’s look at the standard library method `sort_by_key` defined on slices, to see how that differs.
 It takes a closure that implements `FnMut`.
 The closure gets one argument, a reference to the current item in the slice being considered, and returns a value of type `K` that can be ordered.
 This function